personium/ansible/1-server_unit/How_to_generate_Self-signed_Unit_Certificate.md

     ```console
     # openssl x509 -in unit-self-sign.crt -text
     ```
-    \* Make sure the CN matches the FQDN of the Personium unit.
+    \* Make sure the CN matches the FQDN of the Personium Unit.

     Also check with the following command